 Use posters like these to attract customers to your business.

-..which leads us to our second point,
+..which brings us to our second point,

-Give them an offer they can’t refuse!
+B. Give them an offer they can’t refuse!

-During the holiday season, 58% of buyers are actively looking for goods that are on sale and 56% searching online for the best deal.
+According to Deloitte’s holiday shopping stats, during the holiday season, 58% of buyers are actively looking for goods that are on sale and 56% searching online for the best deal.